White-Programmers/WhiteProgrammers/README.md

 # WhiteProgrammers
 JS Project, app for cheating at school.
+Test.